 Cells were harvested from culture (RAW264.7 cells are cultured in DMEM buffered with 10% FBS) and their viability determined by Trypan blue staining.
 RAW264.7 macrophages were then washed in a levitation agent and immediately introduced into the LeviCell.

-The starting viability was measured at 81% (blue bar).
+The starting viability was measured at 21% (green bar).
 In the LeviCell, live cells levitated to the top channel while the dead cells could be found levitating lower.
-The LeviCell sort (red bar) enriched the Live channel to a viability of 98%!
+The LeviCell sort (black bar) enriched the Live channel to a viability of 98%!